The IELTS listening test has 4 sections.

 1. It is easy to feel overwhelmed in the 3rd and especially 4th section because these are usually quite long talks.
 I advise a lot of practice with monologues before taking this test. (try the free online websites below)

 2. Spelling is important in this test so make sure you are aware of spelling mistakes.
-US and British English spelling are both ok but if you choose British English spelling then don’t change to US spelling suddenly, it will be marked as a spelling mistake.
-Check here for a lesson on US and British English
+US and British English spelling are fine.
+However, if you choose British English spelling, then don’t change to US spelling suddenly.
+It will be marked as a spelling mistake.
+Click here for a lesson on US and British English

 3. You are given about 30 seconds between the sections, use that time to look at the questions in the next section.